SorinR2022/velixo-end-to-end-task/README.md

 ---

 ## Project Overview

 This project automates testing Excel Online through Microsoft 365, specifically verifying the `=TODAY()` function result.

-The test:
+The test performs the following steps:

-- Logs into Microsoft 365 using credentials from a configurable `.env` file.
+1. Logs into Microsoft 365 using credentials from a `.env` file.
-- Opens the Excel tab and creates a new workbook.
+2. Opens the Excel tab and creates a new workbook.
-- Enters the `=TODAY()` formula in cell **A1**.
+3. Enters the `=TODAY()` formula in cell A1.
-- Handles Excel UI popups gracefully.
+4. Handles Excel UI popups gracefully.
-- Auto-fits the first column via Excel’s right-click context menu.
+5. Auto-fits the first column via Excel’s context menu.
-- Copies the cell content via clipboard and validates the date returned matches today’s actual date in the **DD/MM/YYYY** format.
+6. Copies the cell content via clipboard and validates the date matches today's system date in DD/MM/YYYY format.

 ---

 ## Features

 - Externalized configuration: Login URL, username, and password stored securely in `.env`.
-- Playwright test framework: Using Playwright Test runner with page object pattern.
+- Page Object Model: `LoginPage` and `ExcelPage` separate UI interactions from test logic.
-- Video recording: Tests run in headed Chromium mode with videos recorded for diagnostics.
+- Playwright Test framework: End-to-end automation with assertions and waiting mechanisms.
-- Cross-platform clipboard handling: Supports macOS and Windows key modifiers.
+- Video recording: Tests can be configured to record video for diagnostics.
-- Specific date format validation: Expects clipboard date string in **DD/MM/YYYY** format exactly.
+- Clipboard validation: Reads cell value via clipboard, with retry logic for robustness.
-- UI robustness: Waits and retries to ensure Excel’s clipboard data is ready.
+- Date format verification: Ensures DD/MM/YYYY format exactly.

 ---

 ## Prerequisites

-- Node.js (version 18 or later recommended)
+- Node.js 18 or later
 - npm (Node package manager)
 - Microsoft 365 account with Excel Online access
-- Access to the browser environment (headful Chrome used by default)
+- Access to Chrome browser (headful mode recommended for debugging)

 ---

 ## Configuration

-1. Create a `.env` file in your project root with the following entries:
+1. Create a `.env` file in the project root:

 ```
 EXCEL_URL=https://office.com